Introduction

 You can access the Library’s collection of successful thesis submissions online via the Research Portal.
 You may wish to look at a few from your department as examples, taking note of content and organisation.

-Once you have completed the minimum period of study required for your particular degree as stipulated in Regulation 16, and you have finished the specified amount of work, you may be able to apply for transfer to 'Writing Up' status.
+Once you have completed the minimum period of study required for your particular degree as stipulated in Regulation 16, and you have finished the specified amount of work, you may be able to apply for transfer to 'Submission Pending' status, subject to approval by Board of Studies (Doctoral).

 Approval process

-You should consider making an application for transfer to writing up status at the earliest point, as changes of status may take time to be approved.
-In order to apply to transfer to writing up status and for your fee status to be changed you must:
+You should consider making an application for transfer to submission pending status at the earliest point, as changes of status may take time to be approved.
+In order to apply to transfer to submission pending status and for your fee status to be changed you must:

-• ask your lead supervisor and your Director of Studies to sign the form to authorise the change in your status
+ask your lead supervisor and your Director of Studies to sign the form to support the change in your status

 Impact of change of status

-You should note that if you are in receipt of funding, such as a full studentship or a fee waiver, this funding will end at the point at which you transfer to writing up status.
+You should note that if you are in receipt of funding, such as a full studentship or a fee waiver, this funding will end at the point at which you transfer to submission pending status.
 You should also be aware that a change in your status may impact on your liability to pay Council Tax.

 Step 3: Notice of intention to submit